chrisBRN/VBA_Excel_Utilities/README.md

 Straightforward macro that loops through all sheets in a workbook removing cell formatting (colour, border, etc), leaves existing number format in place to avoid clearing date formats to numbers.

-Macro contains options to adjust to remove conditional formatting & change cell alignment (commented out by default).
+Macro contains options to adjust/remove conditional formatting & change cell alignment (commented out by default).

 ### clearNonDefaultStyles - plug & play macro that deletes all non-default styles.